Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/driver.rst

 Step 2: Load the Data and Create a List Experiments
 -----------------------------------------------------------------------

-After creating an :class:`~pyomo.contrib.parmest.experiment.Experiment` class instance for the model, a list of the model's :class:`~pyomo.contrib.parmest.experiment.Experiment` class for all the experimental data points should be created.
+Load the experimental data into Python and create an instance of your :class:`~pyomo.contrib.parmest.experiment.Experiment` class for each set of experimental data.
+In this example, each measurement of `y` is treated as a separate experiment.

 .. doctest::